 Next, you need to define the actions that should occur when the process is fired (Opportunity stage changes to Closed Won).
 In our example, the action that should occur when the process is fired is the clone of the Customer Onboarding template that will create a new project for the closed Opportunity.
 For this purpose, we will need the record ID of the Customer Onboarding template.

-- This will open the template in a new tab in the standard Salesforce interface.
+- This will open the template in the standard Salesforce interface.
 Here, we will need to make a note of the record ID, which will be part of the URL.
 In the browser address bar, highlight and copy the record ID, which will be listed after "salesforce.com/".

 Note: If you are in Lightning, the record ID will be followed by "?isd...", which is not part of the record ID.
 Do not copy it for this purpose.